edwardslab-wustl/dxm/README.md

 DXM performs a local deconvolution of DNA methylation data for one or more regions of the genome.

+DXM was first developed by Jerry Fong while he was a member of the Edwards Lab.
+He is now a resident physician at Barnes Jewish Hospital.
+DXM is currently maintained by the Edwards Lab.

 ## Installation
 Requires python3 (3.5+)